The Pole Studio Advanced Level Instructor Training Distance Course

 Theoretical studies include; Pole Fitness & Functional Training, Learning & Teaching Styles, Ethical Conduct, Insurance, Alternative Class Planning Templates, Teaching Method and Health & Safety in Spotting for Advanced Level students.
 The Pole Studio recommends that students commencing the Advanced Level course should have been training and developing their skills after taking their Intermediate Level Instructor’s course.
 Once students have successfully completed The Pole Studio Advanced Level Instructor Training Programme, they will feel confident and ready to commence teaching Advanced Level classes, under supervision from an experienced Advanced Level pole fitness instructor.

-Students can also progress onward to study The Pole Studio Handspring Course and have the option to join The Pole Studio Instructor Affiliate Programme.
+Students can also progress onward to study The Pole Studio Handspring Course.

 The Pole Studio thoroughly recommends that all new instructors undergo a substantial amount of supervised training with an experienced pole fitness instructor, before teaching alone.